 They Can Last a Lifetime

 Implants are the only tooth replacement that has the potential to last for the rest of your life.
 As long as you treat them like natural teeth — meaning that you brush and floss them regularly to keep your gums healthy — they should be with you for decades to come.
-Dr. Saunders’ careful screening process ensures that we only place implants in situations that are healthy enough to support them.
+Our doctors at PCE's careful screening process ensures that we only place implants in situations that are healthy enough to support them.